Hermes Press: Buck Rogers

 In 2008 Hermes Press began reprinting the Buck Rogers comic strip, which began syndication in 1929.
 They also published the Murphy Anderson years independent of their sequential continuities.

 Dark Shadows

 Starting in 2010 Hermes Press reprinted the complete Gold Key comic book series in five volumes.

 Hermes also reprinted the complete run of the Ken Bald newspaper strips.

 In 2020 Hermes began reprinting the Paperback Library softcover novels written by Marilyn Ross.

 The Phantom

-In 2009 Hermes Press announced that they would begin reprinting the original comic strip continuity of The Phantom, starting with the Lee Falk's strips and continuing through the complete run of the strip.
-Each year since Hermes has come out with at least one volume of Phantom daily strips, and has come out with two Sunday strip continuities as of 2014.
+In 2009 Hermes Press began reprinting the original comic strip continuity of The Phantom, starting with the Lee Falk's strips and continuing through the complete run of the strip.
+Each year since Hermes has published at least one volume of Phantom daily strips, and published two Sunday strip continuities as of 2014.
 Each of the dailies reprints cover at least one year of continuity for the series, and the reprints are expected to continue.

-In 2016 Hermes announced that they acquired the rights to reprint the Avon Phantom pocket books; they have said that it will publish bi-monthly starting in August 2016.
+In 2016 Hermes acquired the rights to reprint the Avon Phantom pocket books; they started publishing bi-monthly in August 2016.